"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Judges 5:28 - "The mother of Sisera looked through the window, and cried out through the lattice, 'Why is his chariot so long in coming?
 Why tarries the clatter of his chariots?'"

 It is interesting that the locusts' wings sound like chariots and horses.
 In the last section, we discussed the possibility that the locusts from the bottomless pit are cherubim, having characteristics of both humans and creatures.
-Heavenly cherubim make loud sounds with their wings similar to the "infernal" cherubim:
+Heavenly cherubim make loud sounds with their wings like the "infernal" cherubim:

 Ezekiel 10:5 - And the sound of the wings of the cherubim was heard even in the outer court, like the voice of Almighty God when He speaks.